 Don’t worry - activation is just a blog post away.
 When searching the world wide web, I stumbled upon this article regarding activation.

 What the article basically suggests, are two options for activating Windows 8:

-Tadaa, couldn’t be easier, right?
+This should work.
 I just can’t even begin to understand how this can be.
 How the hell can this ever get released?
-I am disgusted by this worthless piece of rotten UX.
 Who in the MS organization decided to ignore this key-feature?
 Who?
 Why!?
-When?
-Where?
-Wombat!
+Gaaaah!